albertochong/AWS-KAFKA-CLUSTER/README.md

 # AWS-KAFKA-CLUSTER
-Create Messaging environment with Confluent Apache Kafka Multi broker on AWS machine
+Create Messaging environment with Apache Kafka Multi broker on AWS machine

 ## Create 1 Instance (t2.Xlarge) with the options